digexp/sample-angular4-script-application/README.md

 ### Develop

-When creating a new Angular CLI application to run in the IBM Script Portlet, some code updates should be implemented.
+When creating a new Angular CLI application to run in the IBM Script Application, some code updates should be implemented.
 This sample already includes these changes:

 * Add the `data-scriptportlet-combine-urls="true"` parameter to the `html` tag in *src/index.html* to take advantage of WebSphere Portal's resource aggregator.
 * Configure [hash location strategy](https://angular.io/guide/router#hashlocationstrategy) in the Angular router.
 Using the path location strategy is not compatible with WebSphere Portal URLs.